Skip to content

 • News

-The JOC is a collaborative multi-disciplinary meeting designed by Schumacher Clinical Partners (SCP) to facilitate communication and teamwork among emergency medicine, hospital medicine, nursing, quality, case management, and other key stakeholders that interface with EM and HM services.
+The JOC is a collaborative multi-disciplinary meeting designed by SCP Health to facilitate communication and teamwork among emergency medicine, hospital medicine, critical care medicine, nursing, quality, case management, and other key stakeholders that interface with EM and HM services.

 Its primary purpose is to optimize patient care by identifying opportunities for improvement, implementing patient care protocols, and facilitating rapid-cycle changes through an iterative approach.